bienflorencia/personal-site/content/project/postdoc_CZU/index.md

 I aim to study species' geographic range distributions and their changes in time.
 My model taxa are carnivore mammals from the Neotropics (Latin America).
 I plan to model species' range dynamics by integrating different types of data (i.e. presence-absence surveys and presence-only records) using integrated species distribution models under a Bayesian framework.

 ### Place
-([MOBI Lab](https://petrkeil.github.io/)), Petr Keil's research group at Department of Spatial Sciences at Czech University of Life Sciences in Prague (CZU), Czech Republic.
+[MOBI Lab](https://petrkeil.github.io/), Petr Keil's research group at the Department of Spatial Sciences of the Czech University of Life Sciences Prague (CZU), Czech Republic.

 ### Years
 2021-2023